44x44/WeatherApp/README.md

 3. Show the user information about all the measurements taken
 4. Show the user the number of rainy days over the entire measurement period

+The service is covered by integration tests, and the controller layer is covered by unit tests.
+With the current simplicity of the service logic, they don't make much sense and only serve as an example of how we would write tests in more complex applications.
+The tests can be found in `src/test/java/en/eliseev/WeatherApp/controller`.
+We also wrote database migrations using Liquibase.
+At the moment our database has not changed and is at version `v.1.0`.

 ### The app defines following CRUD APIs

 #### Register a sensor